TEHIK-EE/TerminologyServices/input/pagecontent/migration.md

 - LOINC is not migrated to terminology server in the first phase.

 **NOMESCO Surgical Procedures (NCSP)**
-- Will be migrated according to general principles.
+- Migrated according to general principles.
+Available as CodeSystem and ValueSet.
-- The latest version with restored hierarchy and Estonian and English descriptions will be used for migration.
+- Estonian and English descriptions, hierarchy provided.

 **ATC and other medication related terminologies**
 - ATC will not be migrated in the first phase.
-While it is possible to make ATC available, the automatic updating from the source system will need to be put in place before being able to provide up-to-date service.
+While it is possible to make ATC available, the automatic updating from the source system (Ravimiregister) will need to be put in place before being able to provide up-to-date service.
-- In later stage, Estonian version of ATC will be published with the mapping to international ATC (Estonian version contains local codes for extra granularity).
+- In later stage, Estonian version of ATC and other Ravimiamet's terminologies will be published with the mapping to international code systems for facilitating crossborder services.
-- It is planned to update medication vocabularies directly and automatically from Ravimiamet's (State Agency of Medicines) sources.